-Books 2022 A Very Short Introduction to Capital Punishment (forthcoming Oxford University Press 2022) (with Jordan Steiker) 2019 Comparative Capital Punishment (Edward Elgar 2019) (with Jordan Steiker, ed.)
+Books 2025 A Very Short Introduction to Capital Punishment (forthcoming Oxford University Press 2025) (with Jordan Steiker) 2019 Comparative Capital Punishment Law (Edward Elgar 2019) (with Jordan Steiker, ed.)
 2016 Courting Death: The Supreme Court and Capital Punishment (the Belknap Press of Harvard University Press 2016) (with Jordan Steiker) 2012 The Political Heart of Criminal Procedure: Essays on Themes of William J. Stuntz (Cambridge University Press 2012) (with Michael Klarman and David Skeel, eds.)
-2007 Criminal Law and Its Processes: Cases and Materials, (Aspen 8 th and 9 th eds.
-2007 and 2012) (with Sanford Kadish, Stephen Schulhofer, and Rachel Barkow)

-2000 Criminal Procedure Stories (ed., 1 odileditor 1 1635 2000) Book Chapters 2020 Judicial Abolition of the American Death Penalty under the Eighth Amendment: The Most Likely Path, in The Eighth Amendment and Its Future in a New Age of Punishment (Meghan J. Ryan & William W. Berry III, eds., Cambridge University Press 2020) (with Jordan Steiker) 2019 Capital Punishment in the Supreme Court 2018 Term, in Supreme Court Review (Steven D. Schwinn, ed., American Constitution Society 2019) (with Jordan Steiker) 2018 Constitutional Regulation of Contested Social Issues: Lessons from the U.S. Supreme Court's "Experiment" with Capital Punishment, in Nouveaux regards sur des modèles classiques de démocratie constitutionelle: États Unis, Europe (Eleonora Bottini, Bernard Harcourt, Pasquale Pasquino, Otto Pfersmann, eds., 2018) 2018 Aggravating and Mitigating Evidence in Capital Cases, in Routledge Handbook on Capital Punishment (Robert M. Bohm and Gavin Lee, eds., Routledge 2018) (with Jordan Steiker) 2017 Capital Punishment, in Reforming Criminal Justice (Erik Luna, ed., The Academy for Justice 2017) (with Jordan Steiker) 2015 Criminal Procedure, in The Oxford Handbook of the U.S. Constitution (Mark Tushnet, Mark A. Graber, and Sanford Levinson, eds., Oxford University Press 2015) 2014 "To See a World in a Grain of Sand": Dignity and Indignity in American Criminal Justice, in The Punitive Imagination: Law, Justice, and Responsibility (Austin Sarat, ed., University of Alabama Press 2014) 2013 Proportionality as a Limit on Preventive Justice: Promises and Pitfalls, in Prevention and the Limits of the Criminal Law (Andrew Ashworth, Lucia Zedner, and Patrick Tomlin, eds., Oxford University Press 2013) 2012 The Mercy Seat , in The Political Heart of Criminal Procedure: Essays on Themes of William J. Stuntz (Michael Klarman, David Skeel, and Carol Steiker, eds., Cambridge University Press 2012) 2011 The Death Penalty and Deontology, in The Oxford Handbook of Criminal Law (John Deigh & David Dolinko, eds., Oxford University Press 2011) 2010 Criminalization and the Criminal Process: Prudential Mercy as a Limit on Penal Sanctions in an Era of Mass Incarceration, in The Boundaries of the Criminal Law (R.A.
-Duff, et al., eds., Oxford University Press 2010)
+2007 Criminal Law and Its Processes: Cases and Materials, (Aspen 8th and 9th eds.
+2007 and 2012) (with Sanford Kadish, Stephen Schulhofer, and Rachel Barkow) 2006 Criminal Procedure Stories (ed., Foundation Press 2006) Book Chapters 2024 Capital Punishment and the Constitution, in The Elgar Companion to Capital Punishment and Society (Benjamin Fleury-Steiner & Austin Sarat, eds., Edward Elgar 2024) (with Jordan Steiker) 2024 The Foreignness of Furman, in The Death Penalty in Decline (Austin Sarat, ed., Temple University Press 2024) (with Jordan Steiker) 2020 Judicial Abolition of the American Death Penalty under the Eighth Amendment: The Most Likely Path, in The Eighth Amendment and Its Future in a New Age of Punishment (Meghan J. Ryan & William W. Berry III, eds., Cambridge University Press 2020) (with Jordan Steiker) 2019 Global Abolition of Capital Punishment: Contributors, Challenges and Conundrums, in Comparative Capital Punishment (Carol S. Steiker & Jordan M. Steiker, eds., Edward Elgar 2019) (with Jordan Steiker) 2018 Constitutional Regulation of Contested Social Issues: Lessons from the U.S. Supreme Court's "Experiment" with Capital Punishment, in Nouveaux regards sur des modèles classiques de démocratie constitutionelle: États Unis, Europe (Eleonora Bottini, Bernard Harcourt, Pasquale Pasquino, Otto Pfersmann, eds., Mare et Martin 2018) 2018 Aggravating and Mitigating Evidence in Capital Cases, in Routledge Handbook on Capital Punishment (Robert M. Bohm and Gavin Lee, eds., Routledge 2018) (with Jordan Steiker) 2017 Capital Punishment, in Reforming Criminal Justice (Erik Luna, ed., The Academy for Justice 2017) (with Jordan Steiker) 2015 Criminal Procedure , in The Oxford Handbook of the U.S. Constitution (Mark Tushnet, Mark A. Graber, and Sanford Levinson, eds., Oxford University Press 2015) 2014 "To See a World in a Grain of Sand": Dignity and Indignity in American Criminal Justice, in The Punitive Imagination: Law, Justice, and Responsibility (Austin Sarat, ed., University of Alabama Press 2014) 2013 Proportionality as a Limit on Preventive Justice: Promises and Pitfalls, in Prevention and the of the Criminal Law (Andrew Ashworth, Lucia Zedner, and Patrick Tomlin, eds., Oxford University Press 2013) 2012 The Mercy Seat, in The Political Heart of Criminal Procedure: Essays on Themes of William J. Stuntz (Michael Klarman, David Skeel, and Carol Steiker, eds., Cambridge University Press 2012)